 What policy does USCIS follow in determining its jurisdiction—pursuant to the TVPRA UAC provision—over the asylum applications of children in removal proceedings?

-What is the effect of the preliminary injunction in J.O.P. v.
+What is the effect of the preliminary injunction and class certification in J.O.P. v.
 DHS?

 In July 2019, four UAC asylum seekers brought suit in the U.S. District Court for the District of Maryland to challenge a May 2019 USCIS policy that would have rescinded the 2013 policy on UAC asylum jurisdiction described above.
 The suit challenged the legality of the 2019 policy based on the TVPRA, the Due Process Clause, and the Administrative Procedure Act.
-The district court, concluding that the Plaintiffs were likely to succeed on the merits, issued a nationwide preliminary injunction enjoining USCIS from applying the 2019 policy.
-The preliminary injunction, which USCIS has posted to its J.O.P. webpage, prohibits USCIS from rejecting jurisdiction over the application of any UAC whose application would have been accepted under the previous policy, and requires USCIS to retract any adverse decisions rendered applying the 2019 policy and reinstate consideration applying the 2013 policy.
+The district court, concluding that the Plaintiffs were likely to succeed on the merits,2 issued a nationwide preliminary injunction enjoining USCIS from applying the 2019 policy.
+The preliminary injunction prohibits USCIS from rejecting jurisdiction over the application of any UAC whose application would have been accepted under the previous policy, and requires USCIS to retract any adverse decisions rendered applying the 2019 policy and reinstate consideration applying the 2013 policy.
 In other words, the J.O.P. injunction requires USCIS to accept jurisdiction over UAC asylum cases if they meet the criteria outlined in the 2013 policy, described above.

 How may individuals in removal proceedings protected by the J.O.P. injunction exercise their right to initial asylum jurisdiction with USCIS?